syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/How-to.md

 >**NOTE**
 It is applicable for the outline border when setting the container type as outlined.

-## Customize the reserve spaces for assistive labels
+## Reserve spaces for assistive labels

 The reserved spaces for assistive labels can be removed by setting the [ReserveSpaceForAssistiveLabels](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ReserveSpaceForAssistiveLabelsProperty.html) to false.